huy-nguyen/squarify/README.md

 ## Usage

+### Input
 The default `export` of this package is a function that expects two parameters:
 - An array of input `data`.
-Each array element has this shape:
+It's a recursive data structure where each element has this shape:
 ```ts
 type Input<Custom> = {
     value: number;
     children?: Input<Custom>[];
 } & Custom;
 ```
-where `Custom` is any extra data the user wants to attach to each node.
-This data will be passed through to the result. `children` is optional and indicates whether a datum is a node or a leaf. `value` must be provided.
+where `Custom` describes the type of any extra data the user wants to attach to each node.
+This data will be passed through to the result.
+  - `value` must be provided.
 The sum of the `value` of a node's leaves must equal the `value` of the node itself.
 At every level of nesting of `data`, all array items must be already sorted in descending `value` order.
+  - `children` is optional and indicates whether a datum is a node (`children` is an array) or a leaf (`children` is `undefined`).
+  - Your data also shouldn't contain the property `normalizedValue` because it is used internally by the package.

 - A rectangle that this algorithm will try to fit the tree map into.
 It should be specified as an object with this shape:
 ```ts
 interface Container {